It's Complicated (EP): Background

 Yesung wrapped up 2023 with his third comeback through the release of Unfading Sense on October 4.
 He then embarked on his first solo Asia tour with the same name of the EP from October 2023 until January 2024.
 On December 20, he released Not Nightmare Christmas, a Japanese single album.

 Yesung regrouped with Super Junior as part of the SM Town Live 2024 SMC U Palace held in Tokyo Dome held on February 21 and 22.

 On October 18, SM announced that Yesung would have a comeback the next month with the EP, It's Complicated.
 The announcement also added that the EP consists of five tracks with the lead single of the same name.
 The EP pre-orders also began on the same day at various offline and online record stores.

-The comeback promotion plan was released on October 22, hinting at several image teasers, highlight clips, and a concert on January 18 to 19, 2025.
+The comeback promotion plan was released on October 22, hinting at several image teasers, highlight clips, and concerts on January 18 and 19, 2025.
 The announcement on October 24, revealed that the lead single "It's Complicated" was described as an "Euphoric" pop song.

 The EP was released on November 5, both digitally and physically alongside the music video for the lead single.